dotnet/runtime/docs/design/libraries/LibraryImportGenerator/UserTypeMarshallingV2.md

 ### Stateless Unmanaged->Managed with Guaranteed Unmarshalling

-This shape directs the generator to emit the `ConvertToManagedGuaranteed` call in the "GuaranteedUnmarshal" phase of marshalling.
+This shape directs the generator to emit the `ConvertToManagedFinally` call in the "GuaranteedUnmarshal" phase of marshalling.

 ```csharp
 [ManagedToUnmanagedMarshallers(typeof(TManaged<,,,...>), OutMarshaller = typeof(NativeToManaged))]